studentXXX123/devInfra/README.md

 		- tests
 		- coverage-report
 		- smoke-tests
-		- slack notification when build fail og success
+		- slack notification when build fail or success
 	- Use AWS instead of Heroku

 10. References